Azure Stack HCI solution overview

 - Storage Spaces Direct-based virtualized storage

-- Software Defined Networking (SDN)-based virtualized networking using Network Controller (optional)
+- SDN-based virtualized networking using Network Controller (optional)

-Azure Stack HCI, version 20H2 provides new functionality not present in Windows Server, such as the ability to use Windows Admin Center to create a hyperconverged cluster that's easy to manage and uses Storage Spaces Direct for superior storage price-performance.
+Using Azure Stack HCI and Windows Admin Center, you can create a hyperconverged cluster that's easy to manage and uses Storage Spaces Direct for superior storage price-performance.
 This includes the option to stretch the cluster across sites and use automatic failover.
 See What's new in Azure Stack HCI for details on the latest functionality enhancements.

 |Branch office and edge||For branch office and edge workloads, you can minimize infrastructure costs by deploying two-node clusters with inexpensive witness options, such as Cloud Witness or a USB drive–based file share witness.
 Another factor that contributes to the lower cost of two-node clusters is support for switchless networking, which relies on crossover cable between cluster nodes instead of more expensive high-speed switches.
 Customers can also centrally view remote Azure Stack HCI deployments in the Azure portal.
 To learn more about this workload, see Deploy branch office and edge on Azure Stack HCI.|